 In addition to writing fiction, I also teach Creative Writing at the Australian Writers’ Centre.

 You can also follow me on twitter @lisaheidke and look me up on Instagram and my Facebook author page.
 Links below.

 After growing up in Brisbane, I ran away to Sydney, via London, and worked in book and magazine publishing.
 After many years living in the inner west, I was surprised one morning to wake up and find myself with three primary aged children and living on the North Shore.

 Nowadays, my children are grown-up (I use the term grown-up loosely) and I’m back living in the inner west and loving the diversity and vibrancy of city life.
 However, when that gets a bit overwhelming, I escape the coast a couple hours south of Sydney.

 I’m not one of those people who’ve always wanted to write a novel…okay, I am one of those people.
-But it wasn’t until a few years ago I seriously challenged myself to do something about it.
+But it wasn’t until I seriously challenged myself to do something about it that I started taking writing seriously.
 In fact, it was during an alcohol fuelled New Year’s Eve party where friends had been discussing the merits of a newly published novel.